 Sec.
 2-21.
 Quorum; Voting. [back to top]

 Four (4) members of the Village Board, including the Mayor, shall constitute a quorum to do business, but no ordinance shall be passed except upon the favorable vote of a majority of the elected members.
 A vote of three-fourth (3/4) of the Trustees shall be required to vacate a street or alley; the computation of this percentage shall be done excluding the Mayor.
-Upon every vote the "ayes" and "nays" shall be called and recorded, and upon every motion, resolution or ordinance, if the President or any member shall require it, shall be reduced to writing and read before a vote shall be taken thereon.
+Upon every vote the "ayes" and "nays" shall be called and recorded, and upon every motion, resolution or ordinance, if the Mayor or any member shall require it, shall be reduced to writing and read before a vote shall be taken thereon.
 Every Trustee present shall vote thereon unless the Village Board shall for good reason shown excuse him from voting, or unless he is directly interested therein, in which case he shall not be entitled to vote.
 (Code 1959, §16; 4-11-66, §2-14.)

 Sec.
 2-22.
 Robert's Rules of Order. [back to top]

 Robert's Rules of Order shall govern the deliberations of the Village Board, except when in conflict with any of the foregoing rules or statutes of the state.
 (Code 1959, §15).